MatthewL246/pretendo-docker/README.md

 - To connect to your selfhosted Pretendo server:
   - Use the custom mitmproxy certificate for Juxt by running `./scripts/upload-3ds-files.sh`.
-  - Enable the custom DNS and proxy settings on the console.
+  - Enable the custom proxy settings on the console.
   - Switch to your local server Friends account by running the `FriendsAccountSwitcher` script in GodMode9.
 - To connect to the official Pretendo servers:
   - Use the official certificate for Juxt by running `./scripts/upload-3ds-files.sh --reset`
-  - Disable the custom DNS and proxy settings on the console.
+  - Disable the custom proxy settings on the console.
   - Switch to your official Pretendo Friends account by running the `FriendsAccountSwitcher` script in GodMode9.
 - To connect to Nintendo's servers, use Nimbus to switch to Nintendo Network and